drchrispinnock/cheatsheets/ed.md

 ```
 ## Navigating

-To set the current address to a line number, specific the number.
+To set the current line (also called the address) to a line number, specific the number.
 Ed will
 print the line.

 ```